cap-js/docs/java/cds-data.md

 Given that we have a collection of books each has a composition of many editions.

-+ When a new book is added to the collection, the method `added()` is called once with the `Path` instance with one segment representing a book as the `newPath`, `association` will be null and the `newValue` will also be the state of the book.
-We can deduce that the new book was added to a collection of the books with certain state.
++ When a new book is added to the collection, the method `added()` is called once with the `Path` instance with one segment representing a book as the `newPath`, `association` will be null and the `newValue` will also be the content of the book.

   Old image (primary keys are omitted for brevity) of the book collection is:
   ```json